deborasetton/city_search/README.md

 This is a Ruby on Rails API application which uses PostgreSQL for the database (it requires the PostGIS and citext extensions).

-The API contains a single endpoint, `suggestions`, which finds and scores cities and returns the results in decreasing order of score.
+The API contains a single endpoint, `suggestions`, which searches and scores cities and returns results in decreasing order of score.

 For a description of the API, please see the
 [API documentation](https://app.swaggerhub.com/apis-docs/setton/city_search/0.0.1).